 I actually used Gorgonzola when I made it this week in lieu of bleu cheese.
 I prefer the milder taste and more often have it on hand.
 Though my original post had pecans in lieu of walnuts because they are what was available in my pantry, my latest effort included a surprise gift of walnuts from my @CAWalnuts friend Sara on Twitter (www.walnuts.org).
 I’m having a walnut sort of year.
 You know; sometimes you do just feel like a nut and the nut I’m feeling most like is toasted walnuts!

 I was also so lucky to receive some amazing maple syrup from another Twitter friend in Canada, Paula at @vanillabeanbake (http://vanillabeanbaker.wordpress.com), and I wanted to use it for this salad.
 Doesn’t it just look so, well, authentic?!
 It was fun making something with gifts from friends; the only thing that could beat that is if they were here enjoying this salad with me.
 Thank you so much Sara and Paula!
-I still love the dressing I found last year from Closet Cooking and it seems appropriate to use my real Canadian maple syrup in a dressing recipe from one of Paula’s fellow Canadians!
+I love this dressing; using real Canadian maple syrup just raises it another notch!

-This dressing is a perfect combination of olive oil, Dijon mustard and maple syrup and I also used Kevins’ recipe to candy the walnuts.
+This dressing is a perfect combination of olive oil, Dijon mustard and maple syrup with candied walnuts.
 We originally enjoyed it on Mother’s Day last year but it’s equally good now, after so many holiday indulgences when we are craving something lighter but still bursting with flavor.
 Although I served it with salmon on both occasions, I know it would also be wonderful with grilled chicken.

 - Mesclun greens, 4-6 cups